-It probably comes as no surprise to readers that I’m a huge fan, being the ugliest American publishing an expat blog.
-And Kenny Powers is the ultimate ugly American.
+It should come as no surprise that I, the ugliest American with an expat blog, am a fan.
+Kenny Powers is the ultimate ugly American.
 See the first few minutes of the debut episode:

-The character was mostly inspired by John Rocker, star relief pitcher for the Atlanta Braves who gained notoriety for making homophobic, racist, and sexist statements reported in a Sports Illustrated exposé.
+The character was inspired by Daniel McBride’s first character from The Fist Foot Way and combined with John Rocker, star relief pitcher for the Atlanta Braves who gained notoriety for making homophobic, racist, and sexist statements reported in a Sports Illustrated exposé.
 Like Rocker, Kenny Powers was a promising young pitcher for the Atlanta Braves whose career was short-lived.
 Powers makes the same kinds of xenophobic statements to the press, and he’s a Southern redneck.
 True KP fans can visit the official John Rocker website to see exactly how much he influenced the Kenny Powers character.

-But the Kenny Powers character draws from other icons aside from Rocker.
-There is a scene where Powers explodes into a rage after being confronted with steroids allegations, which was inspired by Dominican ballplayer, Sammy Sosa.
-Also, a key part of KP’s personality is arrogance and overconfidence ala Allen Iverson:
+But the Kenny Powers character draws from other icons as well.
+There is a scene where Powers explodes into a rage after being confronted with steroids allegations, as did Dominican ballplayer, Sammy Sosa.
+Another part of KP’s personality is arrogance and overconfidence ala Allen Iverson:

 KP from the first season: